Pool Screen Repair & Patio Enclosures

 • The Diner: A stylish dining set with a rugged outdoor rug creates an al fresco dining experience free from flies.

-Whether you want privacy, protection for your pets, or simply a better view, custom designs ensure the enclosure matches your needs.
+Whether you want privacy, pet safety, or a better view, custom designs help.
+They ensure the enclosure fits your needs.

 Effortless Installation: The Professional Difference

-You might be tempted to tackle a screening project as a DIY weekend warrior, but professional installation ensures longevity and aesthetics that are hard to replicate with a staple gun and a ladder.
+You may want to do a pool cage screen repair project yourself on the weekend.
+But professional installation helps it last longer and look better.
+That is hard to match with a staple gun and a ladder.
 At Screenmobile, we specialize in custom-built porch screen enclosures that blend seamlessly with your home’s existing design.

 Our expert team handles a variety of projects, including: